 If there was a local where uninterrupted power is essential then few places would be more important than hospitals.
-The continual running of the equipment in a hospital really could mean life for death especially in an intensive care unit or operating room, and give block out are more likely during extreme weather conditions when more people are likely to be injured and need medical help.
+The continual running of the equipment in a hospital really could mean life for death, especially in an intensive care unit or operating room, and giving blocks out are more likely during extreme weather conditions when more people are likely to be injured and need medical help.
 You can see why the continued operation of the hospital is very important.

 Different Types of Back Power in Hospitals